 Safe Dryer Sheet Alternatives – DIY Laundry Products

+So, what are the best dryer sheet alternatives?
 You can replace dryer sheets with healthy, safe, alternatives to make your laundry smell good, reduce static cling and eliminate harmful chemicals from entering your home.

 A few common alternatives include vinegar, baking soda, and natural homemade fabric softeners.
 Many of these alternatives can be used individually or in combination for a stronger result!